RVCC-IDMX/cowsay-VekrisAdam/README.md

 # cowsay
-## write text accompanied by your choice of a variety cows and animals
+## Write text accompanied by your choice of a variety of cows and animals

 ```